Garrick Agnew: Early life

 Agnew was born 21 September 1930 in the Perth suburb of Nedlands to Robert and Jean Agnew (née Dorothy Jean McHarg Wilson).
-As a boy he attended Perth Modern School where he was a year below then-future Prime Minister Bob Hawke.
+As a boy he attended Perth Modern School.
 After graduating he attended the University of Western Australia (UWA) from 1949 studying engineering.
 In 1950 received an offer to attend Yale University on an athletic scholarship where he would swim alongside his Australian rival John Marshall.
 He eventually chose to attend Ohio State University.
 His passage to America involved working in the engine room of a ship between Brisbane and Vancouver.
 He was a member of the Ohio State branch of Phi Beta Kappa Society.
 He graduated with a Bachelor of Science in 1952.
 Two years later he finished a Master of Business Administration degree at Harvard University in 1954.

 Swimming

 As a 17-year-old Agnew went to the 1948 Summer Olympics in London, competing in the 400-metre and 1500 metre freestyle events though he did not make it past the heats.

 He was the men's 440 yards freestyle champion and was part of the 4×220 yards freestyle relay team that came second at the 1950 British Empire Games in Auckland, New Zealand.

 At the 1952 Summer Olympics in Helsinki, he again competed in the 400 and 1500-metre events, again not advancing past the preliminary heats.

 Agnew retired from swimming 1954, citing a desire to enter business.